philippesasseville/roadto4k-app/README.md

 Your need to export a few environement variables.

-Here are the variables and the the place you can find them :
+Here are the variables and the the places you can find them :

 MONGO_URI => spin up a free instance on mongolab and create a db user.
 The uri will look like this : mongodb://<dbuser>:<dbpassword>@ds143559.mlab.com:43559/<db-name>